 4- Add a Decision element to check if the permission set is already assigned to the selected user.

-5- If it is not assigned, then add a Create Record element to create a PermissionSetAssignment record.
+5- If it doesn't exist, then add a Create Record element to create a PermissionSetAssignment record.
 This action will assign the permission set to the user.

 At the end, your flow should look like this.